top of page

-As a follow-up to a pair of recent posts on lost buildings of the last 25 years that I photographed and others that I neglected to photograph, here are 10 buildings and one bridge that are still standing but may not be around much longer.
+As a follow-up to a pair of recent posts on lost buildings of the last 25 years that I photographed and others that I neglected to photograph, here are 13 buildings and one bridge that were still standing when I first published this, but have either since disappeared or may not be around much longer.
 I will stress that I am not making any value judgments about whether they should be preserved, but merely pointing out that their futures are uncertain at best.

 CASTLEGAR